Christian Pulisic injury update: Chelsea reveal latest on USMNT star

 Pulisic wore the captains armband in two of the USMNT’s three World Cup qualifiers last month (he only played in two after missing the game at El Salvador) and is clearly the talisman for the Stars and Stripes.

-Even a 75 percent fit Pulisic has so start for the USMNT.
+Even a 75 percent fit Pulisic has to start for the USMNT.